Last Updated on November 22, 2023

 There are numerous approaches and some are modifications of original approaches.
-Most of the approaches bear the name of its inventor but that could be a difficult to remember.
+Most of the approaches bear the name of its inventor but that could be difficult to remember.
 Most of the approaches can be grouped as anterior, posterior, medial and lateral approaches.
-In between we can have groups like anterolateral, posterolateral etc.
+In between, we can have groups like anterolateral, posterolateral etc.

-Most of the approaches of the hip also provide access to acetabular region and proximal femur, depending on the access desired.
+Most of the approaches of the hip also provide access to the acetabular region and proximal femur, depending on the access desired.

 Anatomy and Surgical Approaches